Suraj-Mohapatra/tab-auto-refresher/README.md

 # Tab Auto Refresher

-Write a good README for this repo.
-I am very bad at it.
-I have generated this bullshit readme using copilot

 a lightweight extension that allows you to automatically refresh selected browser tabs at custom intervals.
 Ideal for monitoring live updates on dashboards, news sites, stock tickers, or any frequently changing webpage.

----
+Hey devs, do me a favor—besides fixing the grammar, please write a good README for this project.
+I totally suck at writing them.

 ## Features